Melospiza melodia melodia/euphonia/juddi, M. m. montana

 - High counts: 250 at Funk WPA, Phelps Co 18 Apr 1999, 127 in Hall Co 11 May 2002, 76 at Fontenelle Forest, Sarpy Co 1 Apr 2017, 65 at Funk WPA 6 May 2000, and 63 at DeSoto NWR, Washington Co 10 Apr 2021.

 Summer: Available evidence suggests that breeding is a relatively recent phenomenon in Nebraska.
 Bruner et al (1904) speculated that “a few breed, especially in northern Nebraska,” although no evidence was provided.
-AOU (1957) stated that subspecies juddi bred in extreme northern Nebraska, citing as locations Sioux County and Dakota City; Sharpe (1967) found a nest with three young Song Sparrows in Sowbelly Canyon, Sioux Co 18 Jun 1966.
-Unfortunately, this juvenile was not identified to subspecies (Cink 1975).
+AOU (1957) stated that subspecies juddi bred in extreme northern Nebraska, citing as locations Sioux County and Dakota City.
+Sharpe (1967) found a nest with three young Song Sparrows in Sowbelly Canyon, Sioux Co 18 Jun 1966, but unfortunately these juveniles were not identified to subspecies (Cink 1975).
 Rapp et al (1958) made no mention of breeding, describing Song Sparrow as a “common migrant and winter resident throughout the state”.
 The first indication of nesting was made by Wood (1965), who found a nest near Plattsmouth; the nest was not conclusively identified as that of a Song Sparrow, however, and may have been that of a Brown Thrasher (Cink 1975).
 At about the same time an apparently isolated group of summering Song Sparrows was found in the Platte River Valley in Polk Co in 1956 and 1957 by Short (1961).
 Breeding was first documented in 1972 with a nest and young at Wagon Train Lake, Lancaster Co by Cink (1975), who suggested that Song Sparrow was increasing its range as a breeding bird at least partially as a result of the establishment of reservoirs and irrigation infrastructure.
 Song Sparrows reported on BBS routes 1967-77 were virtually restricted to the east and north, with 86% of the birds in those areas.
 In following years, a nest with eggs was found in Johnson Co 14 May 1981 (Ducey; Mollhoff 2022) and a nest with young in Hall Co 7 Jun 2005 (Mollhoff 2022).

-Apart from Sharpe’s (1967) discovery of breeding birds in Sioux Co, there have been few recent Panhandle or western Sandhills reports until recently.
+Apart from Sharpe’s (1967) discovery of a nest with young in Sioux Co, there have been few Panhandle or western Sandhills reports until recently.
 Rosche (1994) stated that this species is “not at all a common bird anywhere in western Nebraska at any time of the year,” and noted that the “only known habitat in western Nebraska with summering Song Sparrows” was at Oliver Reservoir, Kimball Co; these Kimball Co breeders at Rosche’s time were probably the western subspecies montana (Dunn and Alderfer 2017).
+The only recent reports from Oliver Reservoir, Kimball Co, are of singles there 26 Jun and 27 Aug 2019, and two on 21 Jun 2024.
 Since then, concentrations of reports have been in the Pine Ridge, Scotts Bluff Co, and Smith Lake WMA, Sheridan Co.
-Pine Ridge reports increased from around 2010, including the following: 25 May 2014 Gilbert-Baker WMA, Sioux Co, 28 May 2014 Fort Robinson SP, Dawes Co, one at Fort Robinson SP 18 Jun 2016, five at 25 Jun 2016 Toadstool Geologic Park, Dawes Co, 30 Jun 2016 Chadron Reservoirs, Dawes Co, and singles at Fort Robinson SHP 5 and 9 Aug 2017.
-Singles were in Dawes Co at Chadron SP 18 Jun 2020, north of Chadron 28 Jun 2020, and at Chadron Reservoirs 1 Aug 2022.
-Two were singing at Agate Springs Ranch, Sioux Co 14 Jun 2021.
+Pine Ridge reports increased from around 2010, totaling 13 as of Aug 2024.
+One was along Edgemont Road, Sioux Co 22 JUn 2024.
+Two were singing at Agate Springs Ranch, Sioux Co 14 Jun 2021 and one was there 29 Jun 2024.
 There are several recent summer reports for Scotts Bluff Co, including one on 9 Aug 2017, five in 2019, singles in 2020 at Carter Canyon 5 Jun and Wildcat Hills NC 22 Jun, six at Stateline Island 14 Jun 2021 and one there 18 Jul, and one at Scotts Bluff NM 26 Jun 2021.
 Otherwise in the North Platte River Valley westernmost reports are near Oshkosh, Garden Co 19 Jul 2009, Lisco, Garden Co 12 Jun 2018, and at Broadwater, Morrill Co 2 Jun 2016.
 Five were at Smith Lake WMA, Sheridan Co 1 Jul 2017, three on 8 May 2014, 13 Aug 2017, singles 23 May and 15-16 Jun 2018, 20 Jul 2019, and two on 29 Jun 2021.
-Reports from Crescent Lake NWR, Garden Co are 3 Jun 2017, 17 Jun 2006, On 19 Jun 2010, one was found on a BBS route near Dalton, Cheyenne Co 3 Jul 2003, one was along Lodgepole Creek, Cheyenne Co 10 Aug 2017, and one was in Grant Co 7 Jul 2017.
-The only recent reports from Oliver Reservoir, Kimball Co, are of singles there 26 Jun and 27 Aug 2019.
+Reports from Crescent Lake NWR, Garden Co are 3 Jun 2017, 17 Jun 2006, and 11 JUn 2024.
+On 19 Jun 2010, one was found on a BBS route near Dalton, Cheyenne Co 3 Jul 2003, one was along Lodgepole Creek, Cheyenne Co 10 Aug 2017, and one was in Grant Co 7 Jul 2017.

 - Breeding phenology: